Are you planning a visit to Dracula’s Castle in Romania?

 Just before finishing the tour, you get in the small inner yard, where is a small well, where you can toss a coin and make a wish.

 Not too long ago, in 2000, the castle was claimed by the Habsburg Archduke Dominic and his sisters, Maria Magdalena Holzhausen and Elisabeth Sandhofer.

-When I was inside the Castle I realised it looks quite empty, and most rooms have nothing more than a drawer.
+When I was visiting Dracula’s Castle I realised it looks quite empty, and most rooms have nothing more than a drawer.
 Or a table.
 That was weird.

 Well, apparently before the restitution, the Ministry of Culture relocated the collections exhibited inside (belonging to the Romanian State) to the Medieval Customs (Vama Medievală).
 Ok, so they left it empty.
 Now it makes sense.

 The new owners, the Habsburg family had to bring objects from their personal collection, in order to reopen the Dracula’s castle museum, which happened on the 1st of June, 2009.

 The legend of Count Dracula and Dracula’s Castle